 Dry Season (Peak): June to October

-The green safari season in Botswana, which is the summer season, stretches from November to March, with hot and humid weather as well as countless thunderstorms at the order of the day.
-These thunderstorms are not just a spectacular Botswana experience but are life-giving and transform the dry landscape into a green oasis, teeming with new life.
-For avid birders, there is no better time to travel than during the Botswana green season.
-Birders will delight in the myriad of breeding pairs and migratory species seeking these greener pastures.
-If you have always wanted to glide through the Botswana delta waterways in a Mokoro, the best time to book your Botswana safari is during the green season in Botswana.
+The green safari season in Botswana, which is the summer season, stretches from November to March, with hot and humid weather and countless thunderstorms.
+These thunderstorms are a spectacular Botswana experience as they transform the dry landscape into a green oasis.
+For enthusiastic birders, there is no better time to travel than during the Botswana green season.
+Birders will be delighted to see many birds nesting and migrating to these green areas.
+If you have always wanted to glide through the Botswana delta waterways in a Mokoro, the best time to book your Botswana safari is during this season.

-Opt for a mid-season break to Botswana between April and May if you prefer milder daytime and cooler nighttime temperatures.
-During autumn, the rains have largely dissipated, driving the wildlife to other water sources and making game viewing an adventurous affair.
+Choose a mid-season break to Botswana between April and May if you prefer milder daytime and cooler nighttime temperatures.
+During this season, the rains have largely dissipated, driving the wildlife to certain water sources and making game viewing an exciting experience.

-For the ultimate wildlife experience, schedule your Botswana holiday safari for the dry season between June and October.
-The Botswana bush has thinned out extensively, making for exceptional game viewing and easy spotting of iconic species like elephants, buffalo and also predators like lions and wild dogs.
-The impressive Okavango River is in full flood and animals congregate in great numbers, a photographers dream on a Botswana safari holiday of a lifetime
+For the ultimate wildlife experience, plan your Botswana holiday safari during the dry season between June and October.
+The Botswana bush thins out extensively, allowing for exceptional game viewing and easy spotting of elephants, buffalo, and predators like lions and wild dogs.
+The Okavango River is in full flood, and animals congregate in great numbers, making it a photographer’s dream on a Botswana safari.